ibm-cloud-docs/Registry/registry_architecture.md

 ## Segregation
 {: #registry_architecture_segregation}

 Segregation of data within {{site.data.keyword.registrylong_notm}} is achieved by using private namespaces, which are strictly owned by single accounts.
+{: shortdesc}

 You can control access to namespaces within the account by using {{site.data.keyword.iamlong}} (IAM) access policies.
 Storage in {{site.data.keyword.cos_full_notm}} is not segregated, but user accounts do not have direct access to the {{site.data.keyword.cos_full_notm}} that contains the image data.
 For more information, see [Managing access for {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-iam).

 All traffic to the registry, and from the service to {{site.data.keyword.registrylong_notm}} dependencies is encrypted in transit.
 No additional network level segregation of traffic is provided.
 The control plane and data plane are not segregated from each other.